 - You’re not wedded to one company.
 Whether you’re relocating or just ready for a new challenge, the positions are out there.

-Aside from your affinity for working with numbers, there are many reasons a career in finance and accounting is a great move.
+Aside from your affinity for working with numbers, there are many reasons a career in finance is a great move.
 Take advantage of all the opportunities your job offers, and you can have a long and satisfying career.